 Administrative adjudication can take many forms and administrative agencies have differing internal processes in how they adjudicate cases.
 In this book/multiple article project, I look at how internal processes can dictate outcomes.
-In particular, I undertake a comprehensive examination of the adjudicatory processes of the National Labor Relations Board, the Patent and Trademark Office, the Environmental Protection Agency and the Federal Trade Commission, examining labor, patent, environmental and data privacy policies.
+In particular, I undertake a comprehensive examination of the adjudicatory processes of the National Labor Relations Board, the Patent and Trademark Office, the Environmental Protection Agency, the Securities and Exchange Commission and the Federal Trade Commission, examining labor, patent, securities, environmental and data privacy policies.
 I hope to offer insights into which institutional configuration of agencies can best effectuate congressional purpose.

 “Political Decision Making at the National Labor Relations Board: An Empirical Examination of the Board’s Decisions through the Clinton and Bush Years,” Berkeley Journal of Employment and Labor Law 37:2 (Spring 2016)